GOP measures would undo protections for endangered lesser prairie chicken, northern bat

 The lesser prairie chicken, which belongs to the grouse family, is found in parts of the Midwest and Southwest, including one of the country’s most prolific oil and gas fields — the oil-rich Permian Basin in New Mexico and Texas.
 The bird’s range also extends into parts of Colorado, Oklahoma and Kansas, but has diminished across about 90% of its historical range, officials said.

-“Oklahomans are proud conservationists and great stewards of our land.
-We recognize that sustainable, healthy land serves as the lifeblood of our rural communities.
-However, listing the Lesser Prairie Chicken as a threatened species creates unnecessary burdens on our ability to not only provide for ourselves, but the entire world,” said Congressman Frank Lucas, OK-03.
-“S.J.
-Res.
-9 ensures these onerous and needless regulations do not infringe on our daily lives.”

-A separate 220-209 vote, also mostly along party lines, would overturn protections for the northern long-eared bat, which has seen its population reduced by 97% or more in some areas because of white-nose syndrome.
+A separate 220-209 vote would overturn protections for the northern long-eared bat, which has seen its population reduced by 97% or more in some areas because of white-nose syndrome.
 The bat is found in 37 eastern and north-central states, plus Washington, D.C., and much of Canada.

-Oklahoma U.S. Senator Markwayne Mullin is the sponsor of that particular resolution.

-“The decision to arbitrarily classify the northern long-eared bat as ‘endangered’ will have serious consequences for landowners, businesses, and infrastructure projects across the state,” said Senator Mullin.
-“There is no reason to disproportionately increase regulatory burden and hinder economic development when this rule will not affect the primary cause of decline for the northern long-eared bat.
-I am strongly against one-size-fits-all regulation from Washington bureaucrats, and this is no different.
-We must stop this reclassification and ensure our state and other impacted states can continue efforts to protect the northern long-eared bat without the heavy hand of the federal government getting in their way.
-I am proud to have led this resolution of disapproval in the Senate and grateful for my colleagues who joined me in this effort.”

 The House votes follow similar action in the Senate in May and send both plans to President Joe Biden, who has threatened to veto both resolutions.